 How will my child be taught remotely?

-There are new assignments (lessons) live on Microsoft Teams on a daily basis (available from 8am-6pm to be completed).
+If an individual is learning from home, learning will be sent directly to pupils.If whole cohorts are learning from home, there will be new assignments (lessons) live on Microsoft Teams on a daily basis (available from 8am-6pm to be completed).
 Within Microsoft Teams, adapted PowerPoint presentations that guide pupils through English, RE, PSHE and topic learning, mirroring what would be taught in school.

 In general each day, an English lesson, a maths lesson (which utilise White Rose Math’s video lessons) and one other lesson will be available.
 This is as well as daily reading, Mathletics and practise of times-tables/spellings.